 5 Ways to Get Past Moody

-When someone accuses you of being moody, you’re likely reaction is likely…”well, I may be a bit tired, or hormonal, or stressed… BUT… the issue is real.”
+When someone accuses you of being moody, your likely reaction is likely: “well, I may be a bit tired, or hormonal, or stressed, but the issue is real.”
 Others feel that way too.
 It’s likely crankiness could be substantially reduced by addressing the underlying causes.

 Don’t coddle.
 If you succumb to hysterics, the tantrums will continue.
 Stay calm and suggest another time to discuss the issue.
 They may be angry if you walk away, but once they cool off, they’ll likely appreciate it (and you).

 Bad moods wear off, so immunize yourself as much as possible.
 Recognize the behavior for what it is, and don’t take it personally.
 If it’s really not about you, then let yourself believe that.
-Of course, this takes us back to number 3… be sure you’re understand your part in the moodiness mix master.
+Of course, this takes us back to number three: be sure you understand your part in the moodiness mix master.